sandgv/Peruvian_Financial_System/README.md

 ## 4. map_pop.qgz
 -QGIS was used to plot a map of Peru and show the relationship between the total population of each region and the total loans granted by each subsystem.
 This helps analyze whether there is geographic diversification or concentration, and whether credit granting behavior varies by subsystem.
 The same analysis was done for deposits.

--Inputs included the shapefile of Peru and the byzones.csv file generated from the previous script.
+-Inputs included the shapefile of Peru, specifically the "per_admbnda_adm1_ign_20200714.shp" file from the "per_adm_ign_20200714_shp.zip" zip file, and the "byzones.csv" file generated from the previous script.
 A join was performed using the region name as the key.

 Outputs: The following eight figures were generated:
 `map_loan_b.png`, `map_loan_cm.png`, `map_loan_cr.png`, `map_loan_f.png`,